Many seasoned of investors were startled – and millions were shocked – by the market’s plunge in 2008 and the first quarter 2009.

 One out of 251 months.

-If you experienced panic or severe stress in 2008 and 2009 you should really re-evaluate how much risk you are taking.
+If you experienced panic or severe stress in 2008 and 2009 you should look at how much risk you are taking.
 Getting high returns are important but are they really worth it if your health suffers because you are sleeping badly or are constantly stressed.

 The smart thing to do is to reduce the amount of risk you are taking and get back your peace of mind.
 This is best done in calmer times because if market movements already have you stressed you may find it difficult to make rational decisions.

-The absolute best thing you can do is to develop a good investment plan and follow it.
+The absolute best thing you can do is to develop a solid investment plan and follow it.

 You can read more on how to develop a sound plan in the article Do you have an Investment Plan?

-And an investment process in The best investors have this… Do you?
+And an investment process as I mentioned in the article The best investors have this… Do you?

 The right plan will ensure that you portfolio is diversified so that you do not have to worry about the short-term movements of any company or industry sector you are invested in.